AnthonyCorrado/QuizShowLive/README.md

 If you have any feedback, comments, or questions, please reach out!
 Contact me through Github or via Gmail.
 The choice I leave up to you.
 Thanks in advance!
 Anthony - anthonymcorrado@gmail.com

-* Cannot not actually win real prizes as of 11/28/15.
+! * Cannot actually win real prizes as of 11/28/15.